linkedin/rest.li/Rest_li_Avro_conversions.md

 `EmbedSchemaMode` determines whether or not to embed the original Rest.li schema into the resulting Avro schema.
 This can speed translation back (or make a translation back more accurate) to Rest.li format with the correct settings passed to the `avroToDataSchema` method.
 By default, this is set to `NONE`.

 `overrideNamespace` is a boolean flag indicating whether the namespaces of the translated Avro schemas should be overridden.
 If this flag is set to `true`, then the namespace of each translated Avro schema will be prepended with a special prefix, `"avro."` (e.g. `com.x.y` becomes `avro.com.x.y`).
-This is helpful in cases where PDSC schemas and their Avro counterparts are included in the same project, potentially causing namespace/package conflicts.
+This is helpful in cases where pegasus schemas and their Avro counterparts are included in the same project, potentially causing namespace/package conflicts.

 ## Converting Data
 The key class for converting data is the `DataTranslator` class.